department19/department19.github.io/README.md

 - toggle for theme toggling
 - tracking for animation on scroll
 - tracking for mouse hover for tile animation

+## Gallery extension of projects section
+- implement a scrolling gallery containing my projects as tiles?

 ## Responsiveness considerations
 - ...